| SLOVENIA - Where is Slovenia and how do I get there? |

 English has taken over from German in schools and is widely understood,

-especially amongst the younger generation who speak english very
+especially amongst the younger generation who speak English very

 well indeed.